 My approach is heavily influenced by behavioral therapy.
 Though theoretical exploration and insight are useful tools, I also strive to maintain a practical and realistic mentality.
 I believe it is important to utilize actionable steps that are not too idealistic.

 Life change is possible without God.
 However, whether that change is actual progression is another question.
 I’m convinced that true progress can only occur by the work of the Holy Spirit within an individual.
 Faith is often an integral part of conversations with my clients depending on their comfort level.
-I also see many individuals and couples who prefer not to discuss faith at all.
+I also see many individuals who prefer not to discuss faith at all.